 UNDP is based on the merging of the United Nations Expanded Programme of Technical Assistance, created in 1949, and the United Nations Special Fund, established in 1958.
 UNDP, as we know it now, was established in 1965 by the General Assembly of the United Nations.
 A comprehensive book on the history of UNDP entitled The United Nations Development Programme, A better way? was published in 2006 and can be purchased at the UN Bookshop or directly from the publisher.

 No. UNDP's mandate does not permit us to provide financial assistance to individuals (including students seeking scholarships for their studies), companies or private groups.
 We work in collaboration with governments on development programmes and projects.
 To learn more about UNDP’s work with civil society organizations, the private sector, foundations and key donors and partners, please visit our Partners web page.
 If you wish to learn more about UNDP's ongoing projects and programmes in your country, please contact your local Country Office.

 You can access most of UNDP’s publications on our Publications website.
-This site includes flagship and most recent publications and links to publications by topic and region.
+This site includes flagship and most recent publications.
 If you need country-specific documentation, we suggest you visit the relevant UNDP Country Office website.